a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 4. Remove parameters to be excluded from cHash (global TYPO3 configuration)
 5. Create final md5 hash from serialized parameters array

 This cHash is used as identifier.
-Each **page variation** get's its own identifier.
+Each **page variation** gets its own identifier.

 Page variations